 Everyone has their favorite map.
 We’ve listed our favorites in this list of global transportation maps.

-You now have a better understanding for the different options of transportation maps.
-This gives you the ability to make sense of your surrounding and possibly discover new paths.
+You now have a better understanding of the different options of transportation maps.
+This gives you the ability to make sense of your surroundings.
+Then, you can discover new paths.

-Cyclists, drivers, pilots and sailors navigate to destinations on a daily basis.
+Cyclists, drivers, pilots, and sailors navigate to destinations daily.